Season 1898/99

 Queen's Park's second eleven, the Strollers, were also in England on Easter Monday.
 They were in Nottingham and beat Nottingham Forest Reserves 4-1 at the City Ground.

 Queen's Park and Sheffield Wednesday met again at Hampden Park on Saturday 8 April.
 The 7,000 spectators were treated to an exciting ninety minutes.
 Queen's, with the benefit of the wind, were on top in the opening half but their shooting was wayward.
 They did, however, manage one goal through Tom Bowie.
 Wednesday were the better side in the second half and the Spiders' latest goalkeeper W Watt had to be on his mettle.
 The Queen's defence held firm and the match ended in a 1-0 victory.
+Queen's Park were without Alex Christie and Bob McColl who were part of the Scotland side that went down 2-1 to England in Birmingham.

 A week later, Queen's Park and Third Lanark met at Hampden Park in a Glasgow League fixture.
 Queen's faced a strong breeze in the first half.
 The Spiders were noted for the quality of their play against the wind and led 1-0 at the break.
 Bob McColl was the scorer with a fierce drive.
 In 60 minutes, the same player doubled the lead after the finest move of the match.
 It was a deserved 2-0 win for Queen's Park before a crowd of some 8,000.